 Colombia Country Report

 Unions outside the public sector will continue to strengthen into 2020, capitalising on the recent nationwide anti-government protests.
 With risks of strikes in the cargo, aviation, and oil sectors, unions can cause significant business disruption through work stoppages, road blocks, and site blockages.
-Corruption affects all levels of government, with charges regularly brought against politicians and civil servants at the local and national level and companies regularly investigated for paying bribes.
-President Iván Duque has sought to advance anti-corruption reforms following a referendum in August 2018, but failure to achieve a quorum in the vote has meant that legislative progress of these measures has proved slow, partially as a result of opposition from within his Centro Democrático party.
+Corruption affects all levels of government, with charges regularly brought against politicians and civil servants at the local and national level and companies frequently investigated for paying bribes.
+President Iván Duque has sought to advance anti-corruption reforms following a referendum in August 2018, but progress on these measures has proved slow, partially as a result of opposition from within his Centro Democrático party.

-There is a residual risk of accidental infractions in a disputed maritime zone with Nicaragua following a 2012 ruling by the International Court of Justice that granted previously Colombian-held maritime territory to Nicaragua.
 Relations with bordering Venezuela are strained by large flows of Venezuelan refugees into Colombia and the presence of ELN insurgents in Venezuela.
 Relations are deteriorating under President Iván Duque, who refers to his Venezuelan counterpart as a “dictator” and has adopted an “open doors” policy to Venezuelan migrants.
 Despite this, and the occasional border incursions by Venezuelan troops, armed confrontations between the two countries remain unlikely.
+There is a residual risk of accidental infractions in a disputed maritime zone with Nicaragua following a 2012 ruling by the International Court of Justice (ICJ) that granted previously Colombian-held maritime territory to Nicaragua.